 Nanolive imaging allows characterizing multiple cell organelles in high resolution and with high sensitivity based on their refractive index.
 You can explore and measure up to 9 cell organelles simultaneously with unprecedented detail and resolution, marker-free and preparation-free based on their own physical density.

-Mitochondrial morphology is important for the function the cell and, accordingly, altered mitochondrial structure is observed in many pathologies.
+Mitochondrial morphology is important for the function of the cell and, accordingly, altered mitochondrial structure is observed in many pathologies.

 However, until today, long-time imaging of mitochondria has been impossible since it relied on the use of fluorescent markers which are toxic to the mitochondria and to the cell in general.

-Nanolive imaging allows for the very first time to image living mitochondria at high resolution and high frequency, without impacting on the cell health.
+Nanolive imaging allows for the very first time to image living mitochondria at high resolution and high frequency, without impacting the cell health.